 Local Indicator 21a - Amount of eligible space managed to Green Flag Award standard

-None of the Council's currently have a Green Flag award
+None of the Council's parks had a Green Flag award in the monitoring period.

 To maintain and increase the number of parks with Green Flag status.